SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ## Create the flow

-To put a message in the queue, you need to create a flow.
+To put a message in the queue, you need to create a flow:

 1. Go to the [Microsoft Flow](https://flow.microsoft.com) site, sign in, and choose **Create from Blank** at the top of the page.